clstmbrly/Practice-Testing-Area/1_ssh.md

         ```
 			ssh-keygen -D /usr/lib64/opensc-pkcs11.so > mykey.pub
         ```
-3. Sent the file to the SSH server administrator.
+3. Send the file to the SSH server administrator.

 ### SSH to a UNIX-like server